To apply, please go to University of Missouri Graduate Studies: application link

 Candidates must have completed a baccalaureate degree or its equivalent before enrolling.
 Typical undergraduate majors that constitute preparation for graduate work in neuroscience include, but are not limited to, biochemistry, engineering, biology, computer science, mathematics, chemistry, physics, neurobiology, and psychology.
 Also, the University of Missouri Graduate School has some minimum requirements for GPA and GRE scores (click here).

 We receive about 20-25 applications per year.
 Virtually all of our INP graduate students are financially supported by their faculty advisor’s research grants, and so the number of students accepted each year varies and depends on the availability of grant funding to support new students.
-Therefore, before applying to the INP, we strongly suggest that you look over our list of faculty (https://neuroscience.missouri.edu/faculty/) and contact those faculty with whom you are most interested in working to determine if they are accepting INP graduate students into their labs for the current application cycle.
+Therefore, before applying to the INP, we strongly suggest that you look over our list of faculty (https://neuroscience.missouri.edu/faculty/) and contact those faculty with whom you are most interested in working to determine if they are interested in accepting you into their lab for the current application cycle (i.e. they have an opening in their lab and they have grants funds available to support you).

 For More Information: